EcdysisFoundation/misc_utils/README.md

 This repo is for Ecdysis Foundation miscellaneous utilities and etc.

+## CVAT.AI labeling projects and the Stitcher API

+The files, `cvat_create_project.py` and `cvat_download_labels.py` are used to create cvat.ai projects and update our Stitcher API with cvat.ai exports, respectively.
+To create a new project, identify site codes or panorama upload directories from the Stitcher (https://github.com/EcdysisFoundation/stitcher) data to use.
+Create predictions for these using the https://github.com/EcdysisFoundation/ultralytics inference module.
+This will create a directory of prediction labels.
+Next, use `cvat_create_project.py`, directing to this new directory, to create a cvat.ai project.
+Once the project is completed on cvat.ai, use `cvat_download_labels.py` to replace our local copy of labels and notify the Stitcher API they are updated.

 ## cleancopy_fastq_dirs.py

 This unzips and cleans directories of fastq files in preperation for qiime2